marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 ### \\(\textsf{Pos}\\)

-This one is very simple, we just want to find the indexes of any symbols contained in a \\(\textsf{node}\\).
-We will use this information to look up the actual characters held by a symbol, given it's index.
+This one is very simple, we just find the indexes of any symbols contained in a \\(\textsf{node}\\).
+This information is used to look up the actual characters held by a symbol, given it's index.
 In code we'll have a dictionary then, and we'll just merge these dictionaries recursively as we traverse a node.
 Hence:

 - If root is `Symbol`, we just return a map from the index to the character.
 - For `Star`, return child \\(\textsf{Pos}\\).